-AHB get a bad rap, causing more bee exterminations and misinformation to public.
+AHB gets a bad rap, causing more bee exterminations.

 Bee Removal Hotline (877) 723-5467

-There appear to be good reasons for people to stretch the truth about their bee problem.
-In some cases they feel guilty for trying to kill the bees, or they might not want to be judged as breaking some law with the talk of CCD /the dwindling bee population.
-In addition perhaps the media or other people are involved which influences what they feel comfortable saying.
-At the end of it all, the people that have become involved in a case are left with an inaccurate understanding about “Africanized Bees” that were not actually Africanized bees.
+When instances or problems arise of an accident involving bees, there may be good reasons why people stretch the truth about the situation.
+If the bees were being killed, in some cases they feel guilty for trying to kill the bees, or they might not want to be judged as breaking a law.
+In addition perhaps the media or other people are involved which can influence what they feel comfortable saying.
+At the end of it all, the people that have become involved or hear the story are left with an inaccurate understanding.

-In the case of mistaken identity of honey bees, I believe a more common scenario is perhaps profit driven.
-A homeowner calls a bee man to get rid of the bee problem, when the guy arrives he tells the homeowner that the bees are Africanized killer bees and they have to have them removed and killed right away, and in addition the bee removal price is very high because the bees are Africanized.
+In the case of mistaken identity of honey bees, a more common scenario can be profit driven.
+Home owner calls a bee guy to get rid of the bee problem, on arrival, the home owner is told that the bees are Africanized killer bees and they have to have them removed /killed right away, and in addition the bee removal price is very high because the bees are Africanized.
 But no worry, they are the killer bee experts, trained and certified to solve your problem and keep you safe.
-Unfortunately this can be more common than one might think, for the most part it tends to be a pressure sale that generally works great, it also makes the bee guy feel better about killing the bees and after repeating it enough causes the bee guy to actually believe it, in addition it makes the homeowner feel a little better about having to kill the bees.
-The end result is that people talk about their expensive Africanized bee problem that the bee guy killed; when most likely the exterminated beehive was not Africanized and could have been removed humanly and often at less cost.
+This is a type of pressure sale that generally works great, it also makes the bee guy feel better about killing the bees and after repeating it enough causes the bee guy to actually believe it.
+In one one level it makes the homeowner feel a little better about exterminating the bees, for the most part it nice to see the problem getting taken care of.
+The end result is that people talk about their expensive Africanized bee problem; when most likely the exterminated beehive could have been removed humanly and often at less cost.

-Among other cases of mistaken identity of the AHB, I believe these two instances cause the most misinformation about the AHB, but when combined with media coverage, it tends to spin it once more out of actual reality.
+Among other cases of mistaken identity of the AHB, these two instances can cause the most misinformation about the AHB, but when combined with media coverage, it tends to spin the actual story once more out of reality.

 In the US a great effort is taken in informing the public when Africanized bees move into a new County or State; also in developing guidelines and recommendations for preparing for and absorbing the AHB.
-This would also appear to remove the State or County from liability in case of a honey bee sting occurrence, perhaps the fear of AHB has been overly propagated.
+This could be done also to remove the State or County from liability in case of a honey bee sting occurrence, perhaps the fear Africanized Honey Bee in the past has been overly hyped.

-What can you do?
-As a bee guy or bee killer, visit with a beekeeper and spend some time working with bees.
-As a consumer in need of bee removal, look for a competent bee guy that does live removal of the bees and honey comb as to an exterminator.
-Would I recommend large pest control companies to do live bee removal?
-No, that’s not really their scope of work, I think it would very difficult to implement live bee removal into their organization; however we welcome working with them in a way that can mutually benefit them in providing the service their customers should expect.
+What can be done?
+As a bee guy or bee exterminator, visit with a beekeeper and spend some time working with bees.
+As a consumer in need of bee removal, look for a bee guy that relocates the bees and removes honey comb if the bees are within a structure.